-Tips on How to Buy a Bowling Ball
+How to Choose a Bowling Ball at the

-Many serious bowlers own their own ball, but for those who do not, the vast majority of
+Many serious bowlers own their own ball.
+But for those who do not, the vast majority of

-bowling alleys have a rack off to the side from which one can choose a ball.
-They should be wide enough to allow the bowler's fingers to fit easily into them, but not so wide that the ball is
+bowling alleys have a rack off to the side from which one can pick a ball (also known as a house

+holes.
+They should be wide enough to allow the bowler's fingers to fit easily into them, but not so wide that the

 thumb into them to gain a comfortable grip.

-proportion to the balls' weight, it can be tricky at times to find a good match of weight and finger hole size,
+are drilled in proportion to the balls' weight, it can be tricky at times to find a good match of weight and finger

-large chips that are missing from some of the house balls, which can drastically affect the way the ball
+will be large chips that are missing from some of the house balls, which can drastically affect the way the ball

 uncommon to see a bowling alley ball containing one or more of these, which can also affect one's score.

 would like to improve their score can help their game considerably by adding an element of consistency to their